saphewilliam/saphe-packages/packages/react-form/README.md

 ## TODOs

-- [ ] Fix naming inconsistencies
-- [ ] Eliminate native change and blur events in favor of minimalized custom ones so all intermediate values can be native types
+- [x] Eliminate native change and blur events in favor of minimalized custom ones so all intermediate values can be native types
 - [ ] Support lists of values
 - [ ] Field modifiers (transform a string to uppercase or round a number (floor or ceil))
 - [ ] Create supported Bootstrap, TailwindCSS, MaterialCSS and ChackraUI packs